Leonard Woolley: Excavation at Ur

 Woolley led a joint expedition of the British Museum and the University of Pennsylvania to Ur, beginning in 1922, which included his wife, the British archaeologist Katharine Woolley.
-There, they made important discoveries, including the Copper Bull and the Bull-Headed Lyre.
-In the course of excavating the royal cemetery and the pair of Ram in a Thicket figurines.
+There, they made important discoveries, including the Copper Bull and, in the course of excavating the royal cemetery, the Bull-Headed Lyre and the pair of Ram in a Thicket figurines.
 Agatha Christie's novel, Murder in Mesopotamia, was inspired by the discovery of the royal tombs.
 Agatha Christie later married Woolley's young assistant, Max Mallowan.

-Ur was the burial site of what may have been many Sumerian royals.
-The Woolleys discovered tombs of great material wealth, containing large paintings of ancient Sumerian culture at its zenith, along with gold and silver jewellery, cups and other furnishings.
-The most extravagant tomb was that of "Queen" Pu-Abi.
-Amazingly enough, Queen Pu-Abi's tomb was untouched by looters.
+At Ur, the Woolleys discovered tombs of great material wealth, containing large paintings of ancient Sumerian culture at its zenith, along with gold and silver jewellery, cups and other furnishings.
+The most extravagant tomb was that of Queen Pu-Abi.
+Amazingly enough, Pu-Abi's tomb was untouched by looters.
 Inside the tomb, many well-preserved items were found, including a cylindrical seal bearing her name in Sumerian.
-Her body was found buried along with those of two attendants, who had presumably been poisoned to continue to serve her after death.
+Her body was found buried along with those of two attendants, who had been killed to continue to serve her after death.
 Woolley was able to reconstruct Pu-Abi's funeral ceremony from objects found in her tomb.